 - 1. "A" Point Tournament A Tournament open to Players of all grades that has "A" Points as the award for the top place getters. - 2.
-Basic Table (also Basic Scale) A Table used as a basis for the award of Master Points and, where appropriate, multiplied by a given factor. - 3.
-Club An organisation affiliated to NZ Bridge, which must provide for each of its members the opportunity to participate in the Master Point Scheme on all sessions (except teaching sessions) played. - 4.
-Congress Three or more Tournaments conducted over at least two days with at least one Tournament available for other than Open grade Players. - 5.
+Barometer A method of scoring pairs events where the same boards are played at all tables for each round.
+This allows the posting of results after each round along with the current standings. - 3.
+Basic Table (also Basic Scale) A Table used as a basis for the award of Masterpoints and, where appropriate, multiplied by a given factor. - 4.
+Board Same as Deal - 5.
+Club An organisation affiliated to NZ Bridge, which must provide for each of its members the opportunity to participate in the Masterpoint Scheme on all sessions (except teaching sessions) played. - 6.
+Congress Three or more Tournaments conducted over at least two days with at least one Tournament available for other than Open grade Players. - 7.
 Contestant A competing side in an event; in a Teams event, four or more Players playing as Team mates; in a Pairs event, two Players playing as partners; in an Individual event, a Player.
 In a Pairs event, each individual Player participating in a partnership, and, in a Teams event, each individual Player and each partnership pairing participating in a Team, is also considered to be a Contestant.
-A House Contestant (as defined in the Tournament Regulations on page D11) is deemed to be a Contestant. - 6.
-Deal The 52 cards distributed to the four Players at a table and considered as a unit, and the auction and play thereof. - 7.
-Eligible Player A Player who, being a member of an Affiliated Club, or an approved overseas Player, and not being excluded by any restrictions (see Rules 5 and 6 on (page E8)), is entitled to play for Master Points.
+A House Contestant (as defined in the Tournament Regulations) is deemed to be a Contestant. - 8.
+Deal The 52 cards distributed to the four Players at a table and considered as a unit, and the auction and play thereof. - 9.
+Eligible Player A Player who, being a member of an Affiliated Club, or an approved overseas Player, and not being excluded by any restrictions (see Rules 5 and 6), is entitled to play for Masterpoints.